Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Accrual of Leave/Holiday Pay

-While on leave without pay, the faculty member retains accumulated sick leave and annual leave, but does not accrue sick leave or annual leave, nor is he or she entitled to holiday pay.
+While on leave without pay, the faculty member retains accumulated sick leave and annual leave, but does not accrue sick leave or annual leave, nor are they entitled to holiday pay.

 Tenure Credit